Beneath this tough tenor's exterior rests the most tender of spirits. If you need evidence, just spend some time with Love Stone.

-Track Listing: Stranger In Paradise; Until The Real Thing Comes Along; Why Was I Born?; You're My Thrill; Come All Ye Fair And Tender Ladies; Put On A Happy Face; Prisoner Of Love; Someday (You'll Want Me To Want You); Gone With The Wind.
+Stranger in Paradise; Until the Real Thing Comes Along; Why Was I Born?; You're My Thrill; Come All Ye Fair and Tender Ladies; Put on a Happy Face; Prisoner of Love; Someday (You'll Want Me to Want You); Gone With the Wind.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded albums and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, limited reopenings and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary step that will help musicians and venues now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the sticky footer ad).
 Thank you!

 Our weekly newsletter highlights our top stories and includes your local jazz events calendar.